CQUniversity Australia: University Council

 CQUniversity is governed by the CQUniversity Council, comprising the Chancellor, Vice-Chancellor and various elected and appointed representatives.
 It was established under the Central Queensland University Act (1998).
 Operationally, CQUniversity is managed by the Vice-Chancellor and five Deputy Vice-Chancellors who oversee portfolios including: International and Services, Research, Tertiary Education, Student Experience and Governance, Engagement and Campuses, Strategic Development and Finance and Planning.
 The Vice-Chancellor is appointed by the University Council and reports to the Council through the Chancellor.

 Associate Vice-Presidents manage the regions in which the university operates including Rockhampton, Mackay and Whitsunday, Wide Bay Burnett, Gladstone, Central Highlands, South East Queensland, Townsville and North West Queensland, Far North Queensland, Victoria, New South Wales, South Australia and Western Australia.
 Pro Vice-Chancellors manage the areas of learning and teaching, Indigenous engagement and vocational education.
 The Schools within the university are managed by Deans, within the Tertiary Education Division.

 Chancellor and Vice-Chancellor

 CQUniversity is led by Professor Nick Klomp who was appointed as Vice-Chancellor and President in 2018.
 He officially commenced his appointment on Monday, 4 February 2019.
-Professor Klomp is the university's sixth Vice-Chancellor, replacing Professor Scott Bowman who served in the role from 2009–2019.
+Professor Klomp is the university's sixth Vice-Chancellor, replacing Professor Scott Bowman who served in the role from 2009 to 2019.
 Mr Graeme Innes AM is the Chancellor of CQUniversity.